 The website domain is owned and managed by John Mewett and his son Dan.
 There are two content managers, Pete Rogers and Nick Collins.
-They are the sons, and in Dan's case, the grandson, of WW2 Army Commandos.
+We are the sons, and in Dan's case, the grandson, of WW2 Army Commandos.
 Unlike Service museums, etc. we are not funded but do our best.

 The website team freely donate their time and any costs involved.

 John Mewett and his son Dan, Pete Rogers and Nick Collins.
 View the answer for the question ‘How is it managed?’

 Yes.
 We have a few very good researchers who help provide verifiable information.